ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a POST request to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to overwrite the current configuration of that group with a new one.

-The payload of the request has the same format of the POST request defined in {{collection-resource-post}}, with the exception that the configuration parameters 'group_mode' and 'pairwise_mode' as well as the status parameters 'group_name' and 'gid_reuse' MUST NOT be included.
+The request MUST have Content-Format set to "application/ace-groupcomm+cbor" and its payload is a CBOR map.
+In particular, the request payload has the same format as that of the POST request defined in {{collection-resource-post}}, with the exception that the configuration parameters 'group_mode' and 'pairwise_mode' as well as the status parameters 'group_name' and 'gid_reuse' MUST NOT be included.

 The error handling for the POST request is the same as for the POST request defined in {{collection-resource-post}}, with the following difference in terms of authorization checks.